 Notice that each of these three responses are essentially the same question.
 If you memorize the first part, adding the subject will be easy.
 You can also use this approach to ask exploratory questions on just about any topic.

-Role Play: In pairs have each person roleplay introducing the KGP and going through it until you arrive at the circle diagrams.
+Roleplay: In pairs have each person try introducing the KGP and going through it until you arrive at the circle diagrams.
 If someone responds with doubts or disagreements about anything in the KGP, be sure to affirm them for their responses.
 Commonly once you’ve affirmed or acknowledged their concerns, you’ll be able to continue going through the booklet.
 If their concerns persist, be sure to address these further.
 In the last section of this lesson there are some additional ideas about how to help people through their doubts and objections.

-Before the Circles on Section Four ask:
+Before the circle diagram on Section Four ask:

 After explaining the circles ask: